 Is Lilt vegan?

 According to the manufacturer, The Coca-Cola Company, Lilt is not suitable for vegans or vegetarians as it contains traces of fish gelatine.
+This is used as a stabiliser for the added colours and makes Lilt one of the few Coca-Cola products that’s not plant-based.

 Fish gelatine is a protein derived from collagen.
 It is extracted from the skin, scales and bones of fish by soaking them in acid, alkali or hot water and enzymes.
+As fish are animals, fish gelatine is not suitable for vegans or vegetarians.

 Gelatine is added to Lilt as a stabiliser for the artificial yellow-orange colour, beta-carotene.
 The gelatine keeps the colour dissolved in the water, which prevents it from separating and forming an oily ring at the surface.
 It also prevents the beta-carotene from dissolving, which keeps its colour brighter for longer.